BarakKatzir/types-scipy-sparse/README.md

 * `mypy` and mypy's `stubtest`

-* `pytest` examines mypy failure / pass / reveal on example code (the template for these tests was adapted from the now archived `numpy-stubs` (see [https://github.com/numpy/numpy-stubs]) repository)
+* `pytest` examines mypy failure / pass / reveal on example code (the template for these tests was adapted from the now archived `numpy-stubs` repo (see https://github.com/numpy/numpy-stubs)